redstone99/hass-alert2/README.md

 ## New features

 - **Native event-based alerting**.
 No need to approximate it with conditions and time windows.
+- **Expressive conditions**
-- **Template conditions**.
+   - **Templates**.
 No need for extra binary sensors.
 Also means the logic for an alert is in one place in your config file, which makes it easier to manage.
+   - **Split on/off**.
+Separately specify how a condition alert turns on & off.
 - **Snooze / disable / throttle notifications**.
 Handy for noisy sensors or while developing your alerts.
 - **Template notifiers**.
 Dynamically specify who gets notified.
 - **Generator patterns**.
 Dynamically define multiple similar alerts, with wildcard support.